pm2-hive/pm2-hive.github.io/docs/full.md

 $ pm2 ecosystem
 ```

-This will generate and ecosystem.config.js file:
+This will generate an ecosystem.config.js file:

 ```javascript
 module.exports = {